 The U.S. Army Corps of Engineers issued notice December 21, 2018, of plans to prepare, pursuant to the National Environmental Policy Act, an environmental assessment for the Tacoma Harbor, Washington, Navigation Improvement Project.
 The Corps will analyze alternatives for navigation improvements to the Blair Waterway of Tacoma Harbor, including potential deepening and widening of the waterway.
 The purpose of this Public Notice was to solicit comments during an open comment period through February 21, 2019, from interested persons, groups and agencies on the environmental impact of the proposal and issues for consideration in the EA.

 Officials with the Port of Tacoma and the U.S. Army Corps of Engineers, Seattle District, held a public informational meeting January 17 to outline the feasibility study and environmental assessment for potential improvements to the Blair Waterway.
 Such improvements could include deepening and widening to increase big-ship access along the waterway.
 Interested members of the public were invited to attend one of the sessions or comment in email or mail.
-The Corps will consider all submissions received in the public comment period December 21, 2018, through February 21, 2019.
+The Corps is considering all submissions received in the public comment period December 21, 2018, through February 21, 2019.